5 min read

 To thwart affiliate fraud proactively, go beyond reactive measures.
 Conduct an IP analysis, ensuring the user’s IP aligns with the affiliate’s location.
 Monitor connection attempts, signup form speed, and watch for sudden traffic spikes, especially from suspect IPs or low-conversion regions.
 Use reliable sources like click fraud detection tools and industry blacklists to identify fraudulent IPs accurately.

 You can also implement CAPTCHAs or double opt-in procedures to deter automated click bots and verify real user clicks.
 Enforce a comprehensive domain whitelisting strategy to enhance program security, prevent unauthorised redirects, and preserve campaign integrity.
 Regularly update exclusion lists to stay ahead of evolving threats.
+Remember that partnering with reliable platforms is crucial.
+By integrating the best affiliate network software, like Trackdesk you can effectively lower the risk of affiliate fraud thanks to it's built-in fraud prevention features.

 • Monitor Traffic Regularly